raindropio/help/docs/using/search/index.md

 title: Search
 slug: /using-search
 ---

-Raindrop can search by bookmark details, URL, tag, type, date or [entire content](#full-text-search) of web-page, EPUB or PDF (no OCR).
+Raindrop offers robust search capabilities, allowing you to locate bookmarks by various details, including title, description, notes, URL, tags, type, date, or the [full content](#full-text-search) of a webpage, EPUB, or PDF (without OCR).

-Best in class support for 16 languages.
-Find precisely by crafting advanced searches with our [super power operators](#operators).
+Enhance your search experience with the [Pro version](../../billing/premium-features.md), which supports natural language queries.
+This feature means you don't need to remember exact keywords—simply type your question as you would normally speak.
+Additionally, the [Pro version](../../billing/premium-features.md) allows you to search for bookmarks in multiple languages.

+Refine your search results further by using our [advanced search operators](#operators), designed to help you find exactly what you're looking for with precision.

 ![](intro.png)